rjwalls/CS4401-notes/2019-03-21-beyondthestack.md

 So far our attacks have primarily focused on overwriting the saved return address on the stack to hi-jack control flow.
 This saved return address is an example of a **code pointer**.
-We can broadly define a code pointer as a program variable that stores a code address and that address is intented to be loaded into the instruction pointer.
+We can broadly define a code pointer as a program variable that stores a code address and that address is intended to be loaded into the instruction pointer.

 Some examples of code pointers.
- - Return addresses: the saved adddress of where execution must resume when a function ends.
+ - Return addresses: the saved address of where execution must resume when a function ends.
  - Function pointers: the C variable used to dynamically specify which function to execute.
- - Global offset table: addresses here are used to execute dynamically loaded functions (lazy loading: contains stub code that will loaad the function into memory on the first call).
+ - Global offset table: addresses here are used to execute dynamically loaded functions (lazy loading: contains stub code that will load the function into memory on the first call).
  - Virtual function table: addresses here are used to know which method to execute, e.g., dynamic binding in C++.